-We are proud to introduce the founding members of the Actionsmith Network, whose combined experience is unparalleled.
+We are proud to introduce the members of the Actionsmith Network, whose combined experience is unparalleled.
 Each member is steeped in the LTR approach and committed to helping leaders in the social sector build the capabilities and relationships needed to drive societal change and renewal.
 Over the next two years, we will grow the network, building a more diverse group of coaches, mentors and facilitators—and bringing along new talent through our educational program.

 Iris Lee Bagwell